 Food fuels our lives.
 It nourishes us, brings us closer together, and gives us what we need to thrive.
 No matter who you are, where you come from or what your customs and culture, food is an integral part of who we all are.

 We want food that's familiar; delicious meals we know and love.
 Food that's prepared with care.
-Food that comforts us and reminds us of past times.
+Food that comforts us and reminds us of good times.

 And we want food that doesn't harm our bodies or the world.
 Food that's safe, clean and nutritious into the future, for our children and grandchildren.
 It's a human right, but one that's under severe threat.